Timthreetwelve/WUView/WUView/ReadMe.txt

 ==================
 These keyboard shortcuts are available:

   F1 = Go to the About screen
-    F5 = Check for new updates and refresh the grid ESC = Removes any filter (while on the viewer page) Ctrl + D = Toggle the Details pane
+  F5 = Check for new updates and refresh the grid
+  ESC = Removes any filter (while on the viewer page) Ctrl + D = Toggle the Details pane
   Ctrl + E = Toggle display of excluded items
   Ctrl + L = Open the Excludes Editor
   Ctrl + R = Reset column sort
   Ctrl + T = Change the date & time format
   Ctrl + U = Navigate to the Updates page
   Ctrl + Comma = Go to Settings
   Ctrl + Numpad Plus = Increase size
   Ctrl + Numpad Minus = Decrease size
-    Ctrl + Shift + C = Change the accent Color
+  Ctrl + Shift + C = Change the Accent Color
   Ctrl + Shift + T = Change the Theme

 Uninstalling